beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 We will serve as a community hub for the disposal of E-waste such as computer equipment, consumer electronics, and household appliances.
 These materials will follow one of three tracks:

 1. The object will be restored to a working condition in collaboration with the <a href="#repair-cafe">Repair Cafe</a> and made available again to the community, either directly via the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> or through integration into one of our other functions
-2. The object will be salavaged for parts that will be catalogued and submitted into the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> inventory, with any remaining, unusable materials sent for waste collection
+2. The object will be salvaged for parts that will be catalogued and submitted into the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> inventory, with any remaining, unusable materials sent for waste collection
 3. The object will be sent for waste collection

 #### Disassembly Workshops

-The salavging of e-waste will provide an opportunity for residents, specifically young adults, to participate in the educational, hands-on process of disassembling electronic devices to discover the hidden inner workings and identify and recover useful components.
+The salvaging of e-waste will provide an opportunity for residents, specifically young adults, to participate in the educational, hands-on process of disassembling electronic devices to discover the hidden inner workings and identify and recover useful components.
 Learning how objects are constructed through manual disassembly helps build physical dexterity, establishes an understanding of how things work, and provides insight into the designer's mindset, all of which may serve to inspire future invention and creation.

 ### Plastic Waste Collection Hub